-Group I: Items of food, pan, tobacco & intoxicants and fuel & light: Consumption is the actual consumption during the reference period.
+Group I: Items of food, pan, tobacco & intoxicants and fuel & light other than 'cooked meals': Consumption is the actual consumption during the reference period.

 Group II: Items of clothing and footwear: An item is consumed if it is brought into first-use during the reference period.
 The item may or may not be procured within the reference period.
 It can be procured by purchase, home-production, gift, charity, etc.